glennsantos/senior-developer-roadmap/project-planning/agile.md

 ## Agile Frameworks
 [Scrum](https://www.agilealliance.org/glossary/scrum/)
 * An agile framework that works best for small cross-functional teams (ex. marketing, technical and management in one team) that aim to deliver products while making the work easy to manage.
 Scrum is short for "scrummage", a term used in rugby to describe a tightly-knit and organized team formation.
+* Scrum fits well with organizations whose main business is not the technology products they are creating.
+Examples are consultancies and large non-tech companies.

 [Kanban](https://www.agilealliance.org/glossary/kanban/)
 * A method for visualizing the work created by a team.
 The most popular tool used for this is probably [Trello](https://trello.com/).
 Can be used both by software development teams and service delivery teams.
 Kanban means "signboard", which is the main view used to show the tasks in progress for the project.